Hanau shootings: Suspect found dead | DW | 20.02.2020

-Nine people were killed in two shootings at hookah bars in the city.
+Nine people were killed in two shootings at shisha bars in the city.
 Federal prosecutors took over the case after indications of a far-right motive.

 Two shootings in the western German city of Hanau late Wednesday left nine people dead and four injured, local police said.

-Police found a letter claiming responsibility for the attack in the main suspect's home.
-Investigators are also examining a video that the he may have posted online several days earlier in which he details several conspiracy theories.
+Police found a letter claiming responsibility for the attack in the suspect's home.
+Investigators are also examining a video that the he may have posted online several days earlier in which he details a conspiracy theory about child abuse in the United States.

 Federal prosecutors on Thursday announced they had taken over the investigation.